gabsgj/gabsgj.github.io/README.md

 start index.html
 ```

-For live reload you can optionally run a tiny static server (e.g. `npx serve .`) but it's not required.
+For live reload you can optionally run a tiny static server (for example `npx serve .`), but it's not required.

 ## Deployment